ErenEraslan/ErenEraslan/README.md

 - 👋 Hi, I’m @ErenEraslan
 - 👀 I’m interested in hackathons, coding and orienteering.
-- 🌱 I’m currently learning Computer Science at Bilkent University
+- 🌱 I’m a freshman at Bilkent University, Computer Science department
 - 📫 How to reach me - eraslanerenberk@gmail.com

 <!---